Breinify announces $11M seed to bring data science to the marketing team – TechCrunch

-Breinify is a startup working to apply data science to personalization, and do it in a way that makes it accessible to non-technical marketing employees to build more meaningful customer experiences.
-Today the company announced a funding round totalling $11 million.
+Breinify is a startup working to apply data science to personalization, and do it in a way that makes it accessible to nontechnical marketing employees to build more meaningful customer experiences.
+Today the company announced a funding round totaling $11 million.

 The investment was led by Gutbrain Ventures and PBJ Capital with participation from Streamlined Ventures, CXO Fund, Amino Capital, Startup Capital Ventures and Sterling Road.